Wadern: Saar-Gummi

 The Saar-Gummi-Gruppe is a deliverer of sealing systems for the car industry.
 The biggest place regarding the production and developing is the village Büschfeld, which is part of the city Wadern.
 The company started its history in 1947 at this location.
 Today the Saar-Gummi-Gruppe is producing their products in 13 locations all over the world, including Europe, North and South America and Asia.
 The biggest and most important customers of the company are Daimler, BMW, General Motors, Volkswagen, Porsche and Ford.

 ThyssenKrupp System Engineering

 ThyssenKrupp System Engineering is a part of the ThyssenKrupp AG.
 They offer comprehensive engineering services in the fields of car bodies and aggregation montage and in the one hand as an individual solution on the other hand as unitized standard.
 The factory in Lockweiler is one of the 20 all around the world.

 Haco shoppingmall

 Haco Einkaufszentrum is a family led business with 260 employees and 11.000 square meters of selling space.
-The company was established in 1936 by Franz Haas as an grocery store at a market of Wadern.
+The company was established in 1936 by Franz Haas as a grocery store at a market of Wadern.
 Then it had 38 square meters and only three employees.